AdobeDocs/workfront.en/help/quicksilver/enhanced-analytics/resource-capacity-overview.md

 product-area: enhanced-analytics
 navigation-topic: enhanced-analytics-navigation-topic
 title: View the Resource capacity visualization in Enhanced analytics
 description: The Resource capacity visualization shows whether a team is over, under, or at capacity.
-This calculation is based on:
+This calculation is based on - EDIT ME.
 ---

 # View the Resource capacity visualization in Enhanced analytics